2016-17 Undergraduate and Graduate Catalogs

 Effect of Probationary Status

 Students who do not maintain the required grade point average will receive a warning and be placed on academic probation from the program for the following semester.
 Students will have one semester to bring their grade point average up to the required grade point average.
-During the semester of academic probation, students are not able to participate in clinical rotations or athletic training room hours.
-Students will be required to meet with their academic advisors and the program director monthly and submit a grade report sheet at the time of each meeting.
+During the semester of academic probation, students are not able to participate in clinical rotations or athletic training room hours unless stipulated in the student's plan developed by the student, the Advisor, and the Program Director.
+Students will be required to meet with their academic advisors and the program director and submit a grade report sheet at the time of each meeting as determined in the plan of study.

 Students who display inappropriate dispositions are to be reported by faculty or preceptor.
 Prior to filing the report, faculty/Preceptors would be expected to discuss their concerns about the student’s disposition with the student.
 If discussion of the concern does not remedy the problem, then an inappropriate dispositions report is filed.
 Both the student and reporting person should sign the report.
 If the student is unavailable (eg. due to excessive absences) the report may be filed without the student’s signature.
 The written report is filed with the Chair of Teacher Education and Human Performance who will forward copies to the candidate’s advisor and the Program Director.
 The form will describe the inappropriate disposition or behavior and also indicate the level of urgency in remedying the situation.
 Any report of inappropriate dispositions will require that the reporting faculty member be notified of an advisor/student action plan to remedy the concerns.
 In the case of multiple reports of inappropriate dispositions or an egregious incident the student will be required to meet with the Athletic Training Program Selection Committee (ATPSC) which will determine what action needs to be taken.
 Action may include an advisor/student plan to remedy concerns, probation with a plan to remedy concerns, or removal from the program.
 In the event of multiple reports or an egregious incident a “plan follow through: report must be filed with ATPSC prior to the Program Director’s endorsement to sit for the Board of Certification (BOC), Inc. exam.